lsst/pipelines_lsst_io/getting-started/display.rst

 You can use the default Python shell (:command:`python`), the `IPython shell`_, or even run from a `Jupyter Notebook`_.
 Ensure that this Python session is running from the shell where you ran :command:`setup lsst_distrib`.

-Some user-reported solutions to ds9-related issues include:

-* Launching ds9 *after* setting up the LSST environment in a new terminal window.
+Tip: to avoid issues, try launching DS9 *after* setting up the LSST environment in a new terminal window.
-* If using Ubuntu, installing ``xpa-tools`` with ``sudo apt install xpa-tools; xpans``.

 Creating a Butler client